E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Datasets

 \item \textbf{ToN-IoT:} This is a relatively new and extensive dataset that was generated in 2019 by Abdullah et al.\cite{ton-iot}, which includes different types of IoT data, such as operation system logs, telemetry data of IoT/IIoT services, as well as IoT network traffic collected from a medium-scale network at the Cyber Range and IoT Labs at the UNSW Canberra (Australia).
 In this paper, only the network traffic component of the dataset is used.
 The Bro-IDS network monitoring tool was used to generate the dataset's 44 network flow features.
 The dataset consists of 796,380 (3.56\%) benign flows and 21,542,641 (96.44\%) attack flows, with a total of 22,339,021 flows.

-\item \textbf{BoT-IoT:} This is another recent dataset with a specific on IoT networks, created by Koroniotis et al. \cite{Koroniotis2019} in 2019.
-The authors simulated IoT services such as water stations, by using the Node-red tool \cite{Node-RED} and generated the corresponding IoT traffic.
-The Argus tool was consequently used for feature extraction.
-This dataset is comprised of 6 types of attacks and a total of 47 features with corresponding class labels.
-The dataset contains only 477 (0.01\%) benign flows and 3,668,045 (99.99\%) attack flows, with a total of 3,668,522 flows.

-\item \textbf{NF-UNSW-NB15, NF-ToT-IoT and NF-BoT-IoT:} A lack of a standard format and feature set among the various NIDS datasets has made it very difficult to compare the performance of ML-based network traffic classifiers across different datasets, and to evaluate their ability to generalise to different network scenarios.
+\item \textbf{NF-ToT-IoT and NF-BoT-IoT:} A lack of a standard format and feature set among the various NIDS datasets has made it very difficult to compare the performance of ML-based network traffic classifiers across different datasets, and to evaluate their ability to generalise to different network scenarios.
 Sarhan et al.~\cite{Sarhan} have addressed this problem by providing the NetFlow version of the above mentioned three NIDS datasets.
-The authors of ~\cite{Sarhan} used the raw packet capture (pcap) files of the original NIDS datasets and converted them to the NetFlow format via the nprobe \cite{nprob} tool and selecting 12 features to be extracted, resulting in the new variants of the original datasets, i.e. NF-UNSW-NB15, NF-ToT-IoT and NF-BoT-IoT.
-The NF-UNSW-NB15 dataset has a total number of 1,623,118 flows, of which 72,406 (4.46 \%) are attack flows and 1,550,712 (95.54 \%) are benign flows.
+The authors of ~\cite{Sarhan} used the raw packet capture (pcap) files of the original NIDS datasets and converted them to the NetFlow format via the nprobe \cite{nprob} tool and selected 12 fields to be extracted, resulting in the new variants of the original datasets, i.e. NF-ToT-IoT and NF-BoT-IoT.
 In NF-ToT-IoT, the total number of network flows is 1,379,274, out of which 1,108,995 (80.4 \%) are attack flows and 270,279 (19.6 \%) are benign flows.
-Finally, the NF-BoT-IoT dataset has a total number of 600,100 flows, out of which 586,241 (97.69 \%) are attack flows and 13,859 (2.31 \%) are benign flows.
+The NF-BoT-IoT dataset has a total number of 600,100 flows, out of which 586,241 (97.69 \%) are attack flows and 13,859 (2.31 \%) are benign flows.

 \end{itemize}